 • Postnatal concerns up to 6 weeks after giving birth

 Any other concerns no matter how big or small; we are here to help.

 On admission to Triage

-You will be asked to bring with you your pregnancy hand-held notes and give them to the midwife on admission.
-You may be taken into an assessment room straight away or asked to sit in the waiting room following this.
+You will be asked to bring with you your pregnancy hand-held notes and give them to the midwife when you arrive.
+All women will be triaged within 15 minutes of arrival and then asked to sit in the waiting room following this.
 We operate a triage system whereby women are seen in order of clinical need.

 During your assessment, the midwife will listen to your story, take your medical history and record information to help her make a plan of care for you.

 • Urine testing (you don’t need to bring a urine specimen into hospital as we will ask you to provide a specimen on admission)